<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 Or does that idea make you cringe?
 Either way, it’s a good idea to know how important sporting events are in the school’s culture, since, at some schools, weekends will be spent at the football tailgates or watching the team’s basketball games.

-If so, use Scoir’s college search to search by interest.
+If so, use Scoir’s college search to explore by interest.
 If you find schools that have your personal interests, when you arrive on campus, you can find a place to feel at home.

-Study Abroad: Want to spend a semester studying abroad or somewhere else within the US?
+4. Study abroad: Want to spend a semester studying abroad or somewhere else within the US?

 Keep in mind that even if a college or university is not religiously affiliated, it may still have religion-oriented clubs/organizations.
 In addition, find out if services are held on or near campus if you want to continue with your practice.

-Overall, YOU know what is the best fit for you.
-Let this guide settle in and maybe do a search in Scoir just for fun, to explore!
+Overall, you know what type of higher education or college is right for you.
+Let this guide settle in and maybe do a search in Scoir just for fun!
 Once signed up, you can download our app for iOS and take your college search anywhere with you.
-If you do already use Scoir, you can check out our article on managing your college list in Scoir.
-I’ll be back with more tips soon :)
+If you already use Scoir, you can check out our article on managing your college list in Scoir.
+Good luck!!

 Learn the next steps in your college journey - Scoir College Planning Guide